Self-bound droplets in quasi-two-dimensional dipolar condensates: Conclusion

 \section{Conclusion}

 In conclusion, we have studied the ground-state properties of a quasi-2D self-bound dipolar droplet.
 We show that there exist two macroscopic squeezed phases.
 As a result, the radial size versus the atom number curve exhibits double-dip structure, which can be used as a qualitative signature for the multiple quantum phases in the self-bound droplet state.
 In addition, we find that the CAN for the self-bound droplets is determined by the quantum states and is independent of the stabilization mechanism.
 Therefore, the precise measurement of the CAN enables us to distinguish the quantum states and validates the GST.
 Compared to the Bose-Bose mixtures which may involve four unknown 3B coupling constants, dipolar condensates represent a much simpler configuration.
 Thus the proposed system allows us to have an in-depth study on ground-state phases of the quasi-2D droplets.
-Finally, in the future work, we shall study the collective excitation of a quasi-2D self-bound dipolar droplet, which may help us to understand why the SCS-to-CS transition is absent in the quasi-2D geometry.